-Practicum I: Clinical Psychology (PSY 5904) is completed during fall semester of the second year.
+Practicum I: Clinical Psychology (PSY 5904; 10 hours/week on-site) is completed during fall semester of the second year.
 Placements are typically secured during March of the spring semester/first year.

-Practicum II: Clinical Psychology (PSY 5905) is completed during the spring semester of the second year.
+Practicum II: Clinical Psychology (PSY 5905; 10 hours/week on-site) is completed during the spring semester of the second year.
 Placement is at the same site as Practium I (unless there are compelling circumstances and it is approved by the DCT and Clinical Faculty).

-Practicum III: Clinical Psychology (PSY 5906) is completed during the summer semester of the second year.
+Practicum III: Clinical Psychology (PSY 5906; 20 hrs/week on-site) is completed during the summer semester of the second year.

-Advanced Practicum: Clinical Psychology (PSY 7805) is completed during the third and fourth years in the program across four semesters.
+Advanced Practicum: Clinical Psychology (PSY 7805; 10-15 hrs/week on-site) is completed during the third and fourth years in the program across four semesters.
 Placement is at the same site across the academic year (unless there are compelling circumstances and it is approved by the DCT and Clinical Faculty).